-Elaine Jeffers, Deputy Director of Governance & Quality Improvement Presented By: Tim Reddish, Chair of Quality Committee Purpose The purpose of this paper summarises the assurances provided to the Quality Committee around the safety and The purpose of this paper summarises the assurances provided to the Quality Committee around the safety and the safety Purpose Approval The purpose of this paper summarises the assurances provided to the Quality Committee around the safety and Approval Assurance x Update x The purpose of this paper summarises the assurances provided to the Quality Committee around the safety and Committee around the safety and Committee around the safety and Committee Comm The purpose of this paper summarises the assurances provided to the Quality Committee around the safety and Update x provided to the Quality Committee around the safety and Update x quality of care provided to our patients and those matters Consider agreed by the Committee for reporting to the Board of Directors.
-Strategic Objectives To provide To support each To inspire To get the most To play a outstanding other to do a excellence from our leading role in care to our great job resources transforming care to our great job resources transforming health and care services Services Indicate which strategic objective(s) the report support Overall Level of Assurance Significant Sufficient Limited None Indicate the External Triangulated Reports which Negative reports overall level of Reports/Audits internal reports refer to only one assurance data source, no provided by the x triangulation report - Risks/Issues Indicate the risks or issues created or mitigated through the report Financial No financial risks identified Patient Impact Assurance received with regards to the Safety and Quality of Care through the Reports presented Staff Impact No staff issues identified Services No service Delivery risks identified Reputational No Trust reputational risks identified Committees/groups where this item has been presented before None Executive Summary
+Subject: Report of the Quality Committee Date: 15 th Augu Date: 15 th August 2018 Prepared By: Elaine Jeffers, Deputy Director of Governance & Quality Improvement Approved By: Tim Reddish, Chair of Quality Committee Presented By: Tim Reddish, Chair of Quality Committee Purpose r uipose Approval The purpose of this paper summarises the assurances Assurance X provided to the Quality Committee around the safety and Update X quality of care provided to our patients.
+Consider ^ Strategic Objectives To provide To support each To inspire To get the most To play a outstanding other to do a excellence from our leading role in care to our great job CAUCHICHICC resources transforming patients grout job health and care P services Indicate which strategic objective(s) the report support Overall Level of Assurance Significant Sufficient Limited None Indicate the External Triangulated Reports which Negative reports overall level of Reports/Audits internal reports refer to only one assurance data source, no provided by the Х triangulation report - Risks/Issues Indicate the risks or issues created or mitigated through the report Financial No financial risks identified Patient Impact Reports presented Staff Impact No staff issues identified Services No service Delivery risks identified Reputational No Trust reputational risks identified Committees/groups where this item has been presented before None Executive Summary Executive Summ iai y

-The Quality Committee met on 18/07/18.
-The meeting was quorate.
-The minutes of the meeting held on 16/05/18 were accepted as a true record and the Action Tracker updated.
+The Quality Committee met on the 16th May 2018 and 18th July 2018.
+The meetings were quorate.
+The minutes of the meetings were accepted as a true record and the Action Tracker updated.

-The Board of Directors is asked to accept the content of the Quality Committee Report and the items for note highlighted below:
+The Council is asked to accept the content of the Quality Committee Report and the items for note highlighted below: